tgolla/ConwaysGameOfLife/README.md

 ### LivePoints Table

-This table maintains the current state of the board represented in live points on the grid.
+This table maintains the current state of the board represented in live points on the grid (board).
 Points not recorded in this table are considered dead.

 | Field | Type | Description                         |
 | ----- | ---- | ----------------------------------- |